NJUyued/RDA4RobustSSL/README.md

 ## How to Train
 ### Important Args
 - `--num_labels` : Amount of labeled data used.
-- `--mismatch [rda/darp/darp_reversed]` : Select the type of mismatched distribution dataset. `rda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
-4.2; `DARP` means DARP's protocol described in Sec.
-C.1 of Supplementary Materials; `DARP_reversed` means DARP's protocol for CIFAR-10 with reversed version of mismatched distribution.
+- `--mismatch [none/rda/darp/darp_reversed]` : Select the type of mismatched distribution dataset. `none` means the conventional balanced setting. `rda` means our protocol for constructing mismatched distribution dataset, which is described in Sec.
+4.2; `darp` means DARP's protocol described in Sec.
+C.1 of Supplementary Materials; `darp_reversed` means DARP's protocol for CIFAR-10 with reversed version of mismatched distribution.
-- `--n0` : When `--mismatch rda`, this arg means the imbalanced ratio $N_0$ for labeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio $\gamma_l$ for labeled data.
+- `--n0` : When `--mismatch rda`, this arg means the imbalanced ratio $N_0$ for labeled data; When `--mismatch [darp/darp_reversed]`, this arg means the imbalanced ratio $\gamma_l$ for labeled data.
 - `--gamma` : When `--mismatch rda`, this arg means the imbalanced ratio $\gamma$ for unlabeled data; When `--mismatch DARP/DARP_reversed`, this arg means the imbalanced ratio $\gamma_u$ for unlabeled data.
 - `--net` : By default, Wide ResNet (WRN-28-2) are used for experiments.
 If you want to use other backbones for tarining, set `--net [resnet18/preresnet/cnn13]`.
 We provide alternatives as follows: ResNet-18, PreAct ResNet and CNN-13.
 - `--dataset [cifar10/cifar100/stl10/miniimage]` and `--data_dir`  : Your dataset name and path.
 We support four datasets: CIFAR-10, CIFAR-100, STL-10 and mini-ImageNet.
 When `--dataset stl10`, set `--fold [0/1/2/3/4].`